Yvan Ikia Dimi

-Yvan Ikia Dimi (born 26 September 2004) is a French professional footballer who plays as a forward for club Amiens.
+Yvan Ikia Dimi (born 26 September 2004) is a professional footballer who plays as a forward for Ekstraklasa club Górnik Zabrze.
+Born in France, he plays for the Congo national team.

 Club career

 On 7 October 2023, Ikia Dimi made his professional debut for Amiens in a 4–1 Ligue 2 defeat at home to Angers.

 On 14 January 2025, Ikia Dimi was loaned by Bordeaux.

+On 11 February 2026, Ikia Dimi joined Polish club Górnik Zabrze, signing a contract until June 2029.

 International career

 Ikia Dimi made his debut for the France under-18s in 2022, and was a part of the team that won the Mediterranean Games.
 In November 2023, he was called up to the under-20s for the first time.

+On 15 September 2026, Ikia Dimi received his first call-up to the Congo national team, for the 2027 AFCON qualification matches against Namibia and Cameroon.
+He made his debut as a substitute in a 1–0 loss to Namibia on 24 September.

 Personal life

 Born in France, Ikia Dimi is of Republic of the Congo descent.